usethesource/rascal-website/docs/Library/ParseTree.md

 >>>>>>>            [\char-class([range(98,98)])],
 >>>>>>>            {}),
 >>>>>>>          [char(98)])])]);
-bool: false
+bool: true
 ```

 Here you see that the alternative name is a label around the first argument of `prod` while argument labels become
 labels in the list of children of a `prod`.

+#### Benefits

+* Parse trees have all the necessary information in them for high-fidelity source code analysis and transformation
+* Parse trees contain full definitions of the grammar rules that it applies
+* Parse trees can always be "unparsed" to source text again

 #### Pitfalls

-For historical reasons the name of the annotation is "loc" and this interferes with the Rascal keyword `loc`
+* For historical reasons the name of the annotation is "loc" and this interferes with the Rascal keyword `loc`
 for the type of [source locations](../Rascal/Expressions/Values/Location/index.md).
 Therefore the annotation name has to be escaped as `\loc` when it is declared or used.

-The following functions and data types are declared for ParseTrees:
+* We are in transition from deprecating the annotation `@\loc` with the keyword field `.src=|unknown:///|`.
+Currently the
+run-time already uses `.src` while the source code still uses `@\loc`.

 ## data Tree {#ParseTree-Tree}